 The Academy Hotel Review, London

 As someone who’s been a Londoner for nearly 3 years, this city has become my playground, workplace and above all, my home.
-Something that it hasn’t been for me yet is a holiday spot - so I jumped at the chance to stay at one of Bloomsbury’s gorgeous boutique hotels, The Academy, for a night away with my boyfriend Tom.
+Something that it hasn’t been for me yet is a holiday spot - so I jumped at the chance to stay at one of Bloomsbury’s gorgeous boutique hotels, The Academy.

 Comprised of 5 gorgeous Georgian townhouses, The Academy hotel is based in one of my favourite parts of the city, Bloomsbury; an attractive area in the heart of London’s West End.
 It’s also a literary hub made famous by a group of authors called The Bloomsbury Set, who lived in the area during the 20th century.
 You may have heard of them.
 Virginia Woolf, John Maynard Keynes and E.M.
 Forster, among others, once called this corner of London home.